luigisaetta/obdii/README.md

 ##                  luigi.saetta@gmail.com

-This repository contains most of the work I have done to develop, in Python, a working prototype for my idea of a connected car.
+This repository contains most of the work I have done to develop, in Python, a working prototype for my idea of a Connected Car.

 Following, some details: